CMASCenter/pcluster-cmaq/docs/index.md

 # Welcome to CMAQ on the Cloud - Parallel Cluster and Cycle Cloud Tutorial

-### Note - this is under development and has not been reviewed.

-AWS Parallel Cluster and Azure Cycle Cloud are Designed to Create, manage, operate, and optimize HPC and big compute clusters of any scale
+AWS Parallel Cluster and Azure Cycle Cloud are designed to Create, manage, operate, and optimize HPC and big compute clusters of any scale

 Thes user guides contain instructions on how to configure and deply these HPC compute clusters on the cloud and run a CMAQ CONUS benchmark for two days.